Oil falls below $72 after sharp rally in volatile market

 Analysts say much lower oil prices may force some producers out of the market.

-As crude prices tumble, offshore drillers are considering “warm stacking” their rigs to take them temporarily off the market.
-Low prices also threaten unconventional producers that came to the market when prices were higher.
+As crude prices tumble, offshore drillers are increasingly considering “warm stacking” their rigs to take them temporarily off the market.
+The low prices also threaten unconventional producers that have come to the market when prices were still higher.

-New data suggested that a much-anticipated slowdown in the U.S. shale rig count had started.
+New data suggested that a much anticipated slowdown in the U.S. shale rig count had started to take place.

-Additional reporting by Florence Tan and Henning Gloystein in Singapore; Editing by Dale Hudson and Louise Heavens
+Additional reporting by Florence Tan and Henning Gloystein in Singapore; editing by Jane Baird